Please Wait!

 We have very few parents/carers whose first language is not English but for those that find communicating in English difficult we would encourage them to bring a relative/friend to any meetings to help facilitate discussions.
 We could also signpost them in the direction of translation services if necessary.

-We use a range of communication tools in order to communicate with parents/carers including via Class Dojo, the school website, texting service and our school Facebook page in order to reach out to as many parents and carers as possible.
+We use a range of communication tools in order to communicate with parents/carers including via Class Dojo, the school website, Arbor and our school Facebook page in order to reach out to as many parents and carers as possible.

 All policies and letters are available in large print from the school office.